ros-navigation/docs.nav2.org/docs/2021summerOfCode/projects/spinners.md

 **Task description**

 This project is admittedly abstract to explain to someone unfamiliar with the inner-details of ROS 2 and its layers.
-If you’re interested in working on this, you will become one of the few that truly understand the inner workings of it and be a very marketable skill.
+If you're interested in working on this, you will become one of the few that truly understand the inner workings of it and be a very marketable skill.
 We do not expect anyone applying for this project to have that knowledge beforehand and we will help you learn the necessary items.

 ROS 2 architecturally was changed before Foxy in order to ensure that any single process containing multiple ROS 2 node objects will share the same DDS participant on the network.
 This is important due to the overhead that each additional DDS participant has on the system.